sreeav6/K8K8S-Deployment-Strategies/README.md

 # K8S-Deployment-Strategies

-In Kubernetes we have multiple strategies among them we are discussing few of them here
+In Kubernetes we have multiple strategies among them we are discussing few of them here.
 ---------------------------------------------------
 1) Rolling upate:
    ----------------------